prioritizr/surveyvoi/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 This has just been a taster of the *surveyvoi R* package.
-It provides functions for evaluating survey schemes using value of information analysis.
-Additionally, functions are provided for generating survey schemes using conventional approaches (e.g. sampling environmental gradients, and selecting places with highly uncertain information).
+In addition to this functionality, it can be used to evaluate survey schemes using value of information analysis.
+Furthermore, it can be used to generate survey schemes using conventional approaches (e.g. sampling environmental gradients, and selecting places with highly uncertain information).
 For more information, see the [package vignette](https://jeffreyhanson.github.io/surveyvoi/articles/surveyvoi.html).

 Getting help
 ------------